ecl1pzee/xpk/README.md

     Or view directly:
     https://keys.openpgp.org/search?q=D9F70FAAAD6FA15D6BC3C7559B4FB4E080861302

+> [!WARNING]
+> Due to ecl1pse (previously firewald/fischblob-lol) switching operating systems from
+> endeavourOS to FreeBSD. they want to also get new pgp keys
+> capiche?

 A release signed by either key should be considered valid.
 If you notice a release signed by a key not listed here, treat it as